 What are the Shifts in the Demand Curve?

-On the other hand, if there is a rise in the cost of a supplementary commodity, the demand curve moves toward the left.
+On the other hand, if there is a rise in the cost of a supplementary commodity, then the demand curve moves towards the left.
 The demand curve can also move due to a difference in the preferences and proclivities of the customer.